GitJer/Some_RPI-Pico_stuff/Button-debouncer/micropython_integrated/README.md

 mkdir button_debounce
 cd button_debounce
 ```
 **The next text isn't needed if you use the files in this github repository!
-Skip to Compiling**
+Skip to 'Add to overall cmake file for user-c-modules'**

 Copy the cpp files to this directory.
 Do not forget to include the generated .pio.h file if needed:
 ```